IpslWon/IpslWon.github.io/_projects/chook-nook/index.md

 ## The Challanges
 Taking care of chickens while working full-time means many hours hoping the crow I hear during my Zoom meeting isn't anything important and just an egg announcement.
 Chickens, while hardy, can still suffer from frostbite on their toes, combs and waddles.
 I wanted to make sure the coop wasn't getting too cold at night while minimizing the fire hazard and automating wherever possible.

+All of this additional hardware means a larger energy footprint and enviormental impact.
+Being able to mitigate any power consumption is always a major factor in determining any solutions for any personal project.
+Not just for the immediate finical impact, but for long term sustainability.

 I didn't want my consumer grade cameras to be exposed to the internet while still being able to operate as they are intended to.
 Keeping a low price point for electronics that are going to be outside and in dirty enviorments and still have a small form factor wasn't a challange persay, but the most popular had mutiple security incidents with little no respsability for their lack of a proper secuirty posture and configuration mangement.

 ## The Solutions